LaDainian Tomlinson: 2006 season: NFL MVP

-After the Kansas City game, Tomlinson rushed for at least two touchdowns and at least 100 yards for the next eight games in a row, all Charger wins.
+After the Kansas City game, Tomlinson rushed for at least two touchdowns and at least 100 yards for the next eight games in a row, all Chargers wins.
 He began the sequence against the St. Louis Rams, rushing for 183 yards and two touchdowns, adding a further 57 receiving yards and a third touchdown, and recovering a late onside kick attempt by the Rams in the 38–24 victory.
 In the following game against the Cleveland Browns, Tomlinson's first nine carries gained a modest 47 yards, but his following nine went for 125 yards and three touchdowns, giving him 172 yards in total at a season-high 9.56 yards per carry.
 He again recovered a late onside kick attempt by the opposition in the 32–25 victory.
 He earned AFC Offensive Player of the Week for his game against the Browns.
-In Week 10, San Diego trailed the Bengals 21–0 after a single quarter, but came back to win 49–41.
+In week 10, San Diego trailed the Cincinnati Bengals 21–0 after a single quarter, but came back to win 49–41.
 Tomlinson rushed for four of the Chargers' seven touchdowns, including a pair 15 seconds apart that put them ahead for the first time.
-In Week 11, they faced Denver in a division-topping battle of 7–2 teams.
+In week 11, they faced the Denver Broncos in a division-topping battle of 7–2 teams.
 Again, they overcame a large deficit, trailing 24–7 in the third quarter before winning 35–27.
 Tomlinson scored four touchdowns, with three on the ground and one via a 51-yard catch-and-run.
 Rivers described him after the game as "the best in the business" and "the ultimate weapon".
 With his second score against Denver, Tomlinson became the fastest player ever to score 100 touchdowns, accomplishing the milestone in 89 games and beating the previous record of 93 games held by Jim Brown and Emmitt Smith.
 He earned AFC Offensive Player of the Week for his game against the Broncos.
-Next, he accounted for all the Chargers' points in a 21–14 defeat of Oakland, running for two touchdowns and throwing a 19-yard touchdown pass to Antonio Gates.
-After running for 178 yards and two touchdowns in a 24–21 victory in Buffalo, he had 26 combined rushing and receiving touchdowns on the season, only two behind the record Alexander had established in 2005.
+Next, he accounted for all the Chargers' points in a 21–14 defeat of the Oakland Raiders, running for two touchdowns and throwing a 19-yard touchdown pass to Antonio Gates.
+After running for 178 yards and two touchdowns in a 24–21 victory against the Buffalo Bills, he had 26 combined rushing and receiving touchdowns on the season, only two behind the record Alexander had established in 2005.